dxw/contracts/agreements/govpress.md

         3. The content or existence of any document you send to us that is protectively marked.

-    4. If you have addional confidentiality requirements, you must tell us in writing as soon as is reasonably practical.
+    4. If you have additional confidentiality requirements, you must tell us in writing as soon as is reasonably practical.